Blog

 So what’s winning?

-I took a deep dive into on-demand app, thanks to some data from Singular, Apptopia, Data.ai, and Google Play’s top apps rankings.
+I took a deep dive into the global on-demand ecosystem, thanks to some data from Singular, Apptopia, Data.ai, and Google Play’s top app rankings.
 There are a lot of verticals to look at, including:

 • Food & Drink